Pullman Paris Montparnasse Hotel: Hotel

 The hotel and the adjoining Vandamme Nord complex were developed by Joseph Vaturi and his son Clément, Italians of Egyptian descent, who founded or owned a number of other luxury hotels.
 The hotel opened in 1974 as the Paris-Sheraton Hotel, managed by Sheraton Hotels and Resorts.
 The inaugural director was Raymond Marcelin, a veteran of several Paris luxury establishments, including the Grand Hôtel, the Prince de Galles and the Meurice.

 In 1982, the Vaturis sold the complex to Swiss hospitality company The Nova-Park Group, which assumed direct management of the hotel, renamed the Montparnasse Park Hotel.
 Nova-Park went bankrupt in 1985, also bringing down the leadership of its primary lender, BPGF (Banque Privée de Gestion Financière), in a financial scandal.

 In 1986, the complex was acquired in bankruptcy proceedings by Frankoparis, a pension fund managed by representatives of Air France's ground personnel with the backing of a Kuwaiti bank.
 The hotel's management rights were acquired by Air France's Le Méridien hotel division for FRF 30 million a year and the hotel was renamed Le Meridien Montparnasse on 1 July 1986.
 In 1998, mall operator Unibail (today Unibail-Rodamco-Westfield) purchased Frankoparis and its assets, including the Vandamme Nord complex.
 A 1999 renegotiation of the hotel's lease led to the award of an industry-high revenue share by French courts, although the decision was seemingly never enacted.

 On 8 December 2010, France's Accor hotel group signed an agreement with Unibail-Rodamco to assume management of the hotel under its newly resurrected Pullman brand.
 Starman, a hotel investment company owned jointly by Starwood Capital and Lehman Brothers, sold its long leasehold interest and ownership of the hotel business to Unibail-Rodamco and the hotel became the Pullman Paris Montparnasse Hotel on 7 January 2011.

 The hotel closed on 31 August 2017 for renovations, which included the addition of a roof terrace.
-It was set reopen in May 2020, but the reopening was postponed to 27 December 2021, due to the COVID-19 pandemic.
+It was set to reopen in May 2020, but the reopening was postponed to 27 December 2021, due to the COVID-19 pandemic.

 The hotel is Pullman's largest European property.

 Unibail-Rodamco-Westfield sold the hotel to Bain Capital in September 2025.